 The second aspect to consider is if they're remorseful.
 "You're not going to be able to mend the relationship if they're defensive or not willing to be truthful after the cheating."
 Then, moving forward, "Can you get to a place where you can trust them again?
 You can't be the one who brings it up during every argument—it's unhealthy.
 Can you be the type of person to forgive and trust them?"

 Finally, she says it's important to step back from the situation and think about your values.
 "Have they been violated beyond a point of no return?" she says.
-If your S.O. has cheated, it's an indication that their needs weren't met—but were yours?
+If your S.O. has cheated, it might be an indication that their needs weren't met—but were yours?
 "Have high self-esteem, and realize what you're worth."